The Intellectual Property and Antitrust Review: Australia

 Outlook and conclusions

 The repeal of Section 51(3) of the CCA means that arrangements involving the assignment or licensing of IP rights are now treated like any other commercial arrangements and no longer enjoy special protections from Australian competition laws.
-Whilst the ACCC's guidelines on the application of Part IV of the CCA provide a useful source of guidance to businesses and intellectual property rights-holders in better understanding how the ACCC plans to interpret and enforce this part of the CCA, it remains to be seen how these provisions will be interpreted by Australian courts.
+While the ACCC's guidelines on the application of Part IV of the CCA provide a useful source of guidance to businesses and intellectual property rights-holders in better understanding how the ACCC plans to interpret and enforce this part of the CCA, it remains to be seen how these provisions will be interpreted by Australian courts.
 In the meantime, licensors and licensees should ensure that any new licensing arrangements or existing licensing arrangements that have been in place since 13 September 2019 are in compliance with the relevant provisions of the CCA.
-Separately, the amended prohibition on misuse of market power in Section 46 of the CCA no doubt broadens the scope of the prohibition, but whether this amendment results in increased cases in which holders of IP rights are held to have acted anti-competitively remains to be seen.
-Finally, any changes to Australia's merger control regime, including Section 50(3) of the CCA, which are brought into effect to reflect the ACCC's recommendations in the Digital Platforms Inquiry are likely to require the parties to positively address the significance of any data and technology assets, which may include intellectual property rights, being acquired as part of a merger or acquisition.
+Separately, the amended prohibition on misuse of market power in Section 46 of the CCA no doubt broadens the scope of the prohibition (particularly given that the amended prohibition has now been considered by the Federal Court), but whether this amendment results in increased cases in which holders of IP rights are held to have acted anticompetitively remains to be seen.
+Finally, any changes to Australia's merger control regime, including Section 50(3) of the CCA and the ACCC's proposed voluntary merger notification protocol, which are brought into effect to reflect the ACCC's recommendations in the Digital Platforms Inquiry are likely to require the parties to positively address the significance of any data and technology assets, which may include intellectual property rights, being acquired as part of a merger or acquisition.

 1 Thomas Jones and Jane Owen are partners and Tom Macken is an associate at Bird & Bird.
-Acknowledgement is made to Kathryn Edghill who contributed to a previous edition of this chapter.
+Acknowledgement is made to Kathryn Edghill who contributed to a previous edition of this chapter and Jeff Tian (associate at Bird & Bird) who assisted in preparing this chapter.

 2 NSD 1283/2017.